 As the world entered the nuclear age, the United States produced a significant amount of plutonium in support of its critical defense missions.
 During the Cold War, the United States could produce more than 1,000 pits per year at the Rocky Flats Plant in Colorado.

 This mission was previously supported by additional facilities, including the Hanford Site, Savannah River Site, Los Alamos National Laboratory, and Lawrence Livermore National Laboratory.
-After the Cold War ended, each of these sites refocused their missions on other areas critical to national security, with the exception of the Rocky Flats Plant which closed in 1992.
+After the Cold War ended, each of these sites refocused their missions on other areas critical to national security, with the exception of the Rocky Flats Plant which closed in the 1990s.

 Currently, the sole plutonium pit production capability in the United States is located at Los Alamos National Laboratory’s PF-4 building.
 NNSA now proposes that the Savannah River Site, which produced plutonium during the Cold War, repurpose existing infrastructure for a facility (i.e., MOX Facility) to support this critical defense mission.
 This two-site approach would provide resiliency for pit production operations, mitigating risk in the event of a shutdown or disruption.